 Normally, jobs are processed one after another by one single CPU core.
-The default number of print engines for CPSI and for APPE is equal to the maximum number of CPU cores that are available for the operating system-two for 32-bit computers and four for 64-bit computers.
+The default number of print engines for CPSI and for Adobe PDF print engine is equal to the maximum number of CPU cores that are available for the operating system.